-GAAP requires disclosure of assets and liabilities measured and recorded at fair value on a non-recurring basis such as goodwill, loans held for sale, OREO, collateral-dependent impaired loans, mortgage servicing rights and held to maturity securities.

-The Company had collateral dependent impaired loans with a carrying value of \$7.0 million, which had specific reserves included in the allowance for loan losses of \$1.5 million at December 31, 2016.
-The Company uses the fair value of underlying collateral to estimate the specific reserves for collateral dependent impaired loans.
-The fair value of underlying collateral is generally determined through independent appraisals, which generally include various Level 3 inputs which are not identifiable.
+GAAP requires disclosure of assets and liabilities measured and recorded at fair value on a non-recurring basis such as goodwill, loans held for sale, OREO, collateral-dependent impaired loans, mortgage servicing rights and HTM securities.
+The only non-recurring fair value measurements recorded during the years ended December 31, 2017 and 2016 were related to impaired loans, write-downs of OREO and impairments of goodwill and intangible assets.
+The Company uses the fair value of underlying collateral, less costs to sell, to estimate the specific reserves for collateral dependent impaired loans.
 The appraisals may be adjusted by management for qualitative factors such as economic conditions and estimated liquidation expenses ranging from 10% to 35%.
 Based on the valuation techniques used, the fair value measurements for collateral dependent impaired loans are classified as Level 3.